freqtrade/freqtrade/docs/utils.md

 ## List Timeframes

-Use the `list-timeframes` subcommand to see the list of ticker intervals (timeframes) available for the exchange.
+Use the `list-timeframes` subcommand to see the list of timeframes (ticker intervals) available for the exchange.

 ```
 usage: freqtrade list-timeframes [-h] [-v] [--logfile FILE] [-V] [-c PATH] [-d PATH] [--userdir PATH] [--exchange EXCHANGE] [-1]